-- Suggestion: Use the ATS measurement points for all TSAs & latency models in RAP

-- Per-hop latency is given by...

-- Queuing, after eligibility time was reached (upstream)
+- Suggestion: Use the ATS measurement points for all TSAs & latency models in RAP - Per-hop latency is given by... - Queuing after eligibility time was reached (upstream) - Propagation - Store-and-Forward (downstream) - Processing (downstream) - Queuing until eligibility time is reached (downstream) - Comment during presentation: PHY can often introduce a delay after priority queuing.
+The simple suggestion is to account for it as part of the upstream processing delay, even if it technically occurs after the measurement point.

-- Propagation

-- Store-and-Forward (downstream)

-- Processing (downstream)

-- Transmission selection / queuing, until eligibility time is reached (downstream)